-Every new vehicle should have a window sticker containing EPA fuel economy estimates.
-Contact your authorized dealer if the window sticker is not supplied with your vehicle.
+Every new vehicle should have a sticker on the window called the Monroney Label which contains EPA fuel economy estimates.
+Contact your authorized dealer if the Monroney label is not supplied with your vehicle.
 The EPA fuel economy estimates should be your guide for the fuel economy comparisons with other vehicles.
 Your fuel economy may vary depending upon the method of operation and conditions.

-EMISSION CONTROL SYSTEM
+EMISSION CONTROL SYSTEM ( )